StrongJoshua/libgdx-utils/README.md

 # libgdx-utils
-Some utility classes/tests that I have created.
+Some utility classes/tests that I have created for and using LibGdx.